 Margins in the tourism industry are notoriously slim.
 The savings Supply Chain Finance programme produced, offered instant relief to TTS suppliers at a time when businesses were suffering due to travel restrictions.
-The discounts negotiated by TTS were used to fund critical working capital in the business, which helped it survive the unforeseen challenges of the Covid pandemic and ultimately strengthening its leadership position in the market.
+The discounts negotiated by TTS were used to fund critical working capital, which helped the company survive the unforeseen challenges of the Covid pandemic and strengthened its leadership position in the market.

 A win-win solution

-DTTS’ supply chain finance program increased efficiency by removing cost from its supply chain and created a win-win solution for all parties.
+TTS’ Supply Chain Finance programme increased efficiency by removing costs from its supply chain and created a win-win solution for all parties.
 Suppliers received payment within one business day, but most importantly, a staggering amount of cost was removed from TTS’ supply chain.